 Credit: Disney

 We’ll continue to stay up-to-date with the latest news on the Splash Mountain retheme — and we can’t wait to find out the attraction’s new name as soon as it’s announced!
-For now, keep in mind that Splash Mountain is currently open at Magic Kingdom, and Disney has not yet announced when the attraction will close at Disneyland and Disney World.
-So whether you’re planning on taking a Disney vacation to California or Florida, you’ll still have the chance to experience the ride before it is rethemed.
+Keep in mind that Splash Mountain is open at Magic Kingdom, and Disney has not yet announced when the attraction will close at Disneyland and Disney World.
+So whether you plan on taking a Disney vacation to California or Florida, you’ll still have the chance to experience the ride before it is rethemed.